terraform-provider-openstack/terraform-provider-openstack/website/docs/index.html.markdown

 * `delayed_auth` - (Optional) If set to `true`, OpenStack authorization will be perfomed, when the service provider client is called.

+* `allow_reauth` - (Optional) If set to `true`, OpenStack authorization will be perfomed automatically, if the initial auth token get expired.
+This is useful, when the token TTL is low or the overall Terraform provider execution time expected to be greater than the initial token TTL.

 ## Overriding Service API Endpoints

 There might be a situation in which you want or need to override an API endpoint